+Anxiety symptoms can make you feel unwell.
 Coping with anxiety can be a challenge and often requires making lifestyle changes.
 There aren't any diet changes that can cure anxiety, but watching what you eat may help.
-Try these steps:

 - Eat a breakfast that includes some protein.
 Eating protein at breakfast can help you feel fuller longer and help keep your blood sugar steady so that you have more energy as you start your day.